quitesimpleorg/looqs/USAGE.md

 # General points
 Please consult the [README](README.md) for a description of what looqs is and on how to obtain it.

-The GUI and CLI operate on the same database, so if you add files using the CLI, the GUI will search them too.

-# Limitations
+# Current Limitations and things to know
 You should be aware of the following:

+- It may seem naturally, but the GUI and CLI operate on the same database, so if you add files using the CLI, the GUI will search them too.

+- If a file is listed in the "Search results" tab, it does not imply that a preview will be available in the "Previews" tab, as looqs can search more file formats than it can generate previews for currently.

 - Database paths are stored inefficiently, not deduplicated to simplify queries.
-This adds up quickly.
+This may add up quickly.
 Also, each PDF text is stored twice.
 Each page separately + the whole document to simplify queries.

-I currently have 167874 files in the index.
-A FTS index is built for 14280 of those, of which 4146 are PDF documents.
+At the time this section was written, 167874 files were in my index.
+A FTS index was built for 14280 of those, of which 4146 were PDF documents.
 The PDFs take around 10GB storage space on the filesystem.
 All files for which an FTS has been built are around 7GB in size on the filesystem.

 The looqs database has a size of 1.6 GB.